Local SEO: Strategies That Actually Work — The Unscripted SEO Podcast Guide

 Doug Bradley — Founder, Everest Legal Marketing

-Legal SEO is one of the most competitive and highest-stakes local search verticals — a single first-page ranking can be worth tens of thousands of dollars in client revenue.
-Doug’s specialization in this demanding vertical has produced insights about local authority building, competitive differentiation, and what it actually takes to rank against well-funded law firm competitors that translate to any high-stakes local market.
+Legal SEO is one of the most competitive and highest-stakes local search verticals.
+Doug’s specialization in this demanding vertical has produced insights about local authority building and competitive differentiation that translate to any high-stakes local market.

 Read the full episode →